 - You can change the beneficiary.

 A gift of this nature is treated much like a bequest made through your will.
 Because you retain the ownership of your asset (the policy), you will not receive an income tax charitable deduction for this future gift or for your premium payments during your lifetime.
 The policy’s proceeds will be included in your gross estate, and your estate can take an estate tax charitable deduction.

 Making a Gift of your Policy

-You may wish to transfer ownership of a policy to the Foundation, or purchase a new policy with the Foundation as the owner and beneficiary.
+You may wish to transfer ownership of a policy to the RiteCare Childhood Language Centers of California, a program of the California Scottish Rote Foundation, or purchase a new policy with the Foundation as the owner and beneficiary.
 If you make a charity the owner and beneficiary of a policy, you are then entitled to certain tax advantages.

 Wealth Replacement Using Life Insurance

 A donor may make a current gift to the Foundation and receive a charitable tax deduction.
 At the same time, the donor may purchase life insurance to replace the donated amount or perhaps, the amount after estate tax that the beneficiaries would have received.
 Depending on the circumstances, the charitable tax savings and any life income from the gift may defray the cost of the wealth replacement insurance premiums.